Final Fantasy VIII: Story

 Squall and Seifer spar with each other while training outside Balamb Garden, giving each other scars in the process.
 Meanwhile, the Republic of Galbadia invades the Dollet Dukedom, forcing Dollet to hire SeeD.
 The school uses the mission as a final exam for its cadets; with the help of his instructor, Quistis, Squall passes the mission's prerequisite and is grouped with Seifer and Zell.
 Selphie replaces Seifer mid-mission when the latter disobeys orders and abandons his team.
-SeeD halts the Galbadian advance; Squall, Zell, and Selphie graduate to SeeD status, but Seifer is disciplined for his disobedience.
+SeeD halts the Galbadian advance; Squall, Zell, and Selphie graduate to SeeD status, but Seifer fails the exam due to his disobedience.
 During the graduation party, Squall meets Rinoa, whose personality is the opposite of his.
 When assigned with Zell and Selphie to help Rinoa's resistance in Galbadian-occupied Timber, Squall learns that Sorceress Edea is behind Galbadia's recent hostilities.
 Under orders from Garden, Squall and his comrades—joined by Rinoa, Quistis, and Irvine—attempt to assassinate Edea.
 During the effort, Squall's party also learns that Seifer has left Garden to become Edea's second-in-command.
 Edea survives the attempt, stabs Squall in the shoulder with an ice shard, and detains the party.

 After Squall's party escapes the prison they were sent to, Edea destroys Trabia Garden in a retaliatory missile strike and prepares to attack Balamb Garden.
 Selphie delays the launch while Squall's team returns to Balamb Garden and activates its mobile functions to evade the missiles.
 Garden cannot be controlled, however, and it crashes into the docks at Fishermans' Horizon.
 While Garden is being repaired, Galbadia invades the town in search of a girl named Ellone, who had been staying at Balamb Garden.
 Before leaving, Ellone reveals that she has been "sending" Squall and his team into flashbacks set 17 years earlier in a vain effort to alter history.
 The scenes center on Laguna and his friends as he evolves from Galbadian soldier (where he shared a crush with Rinoa's future mother Julia) to village protector (where he served as caretaker to Ellone alongside a bartender named Raine) to leader of an Estharian resistance against Sorceress Adel.
 Ellone eventually escapes to Esthar, the world's technological superpower.